-Daniel Barbulescu

-Market Development Director
+Daniel Barbulescu Market Development Director

 Daniel Barbulescu graduated from Babeş-Bolyai University in Food Products Economics in 2000 and earned his Master of Science degree from same university in Agri-Business.
-Having started his professional career in 2004 as a Brand Manager at Unilever South Central Europe (USCE), Mr. Barbulescu worked at Unilever Poland as Central Eastern Europe

-Brand Development Manager and as European Brand Development Manager between 2005 and 2008.
+Having started his professional career in 2004 as a Brand Manager at Unilever South Central Europe (USCE), Mr. Barbulescu worked at Unilever Poland as Central Eastern Europe Brand Development Manager and as European Brand Development Manager between 2005 and 2008.
 Having served as Category Manager and Marketing Manager at USCE since 2007, Mr. Barbulescu joined our group as Marketing Director at Efes Moldova in May 2013.
 After serving as International Marketing and Sales Director at Anadolu Efes Market Development Directorate between January 2016 and April 2017.
-Mr. Barbulescu was appointed as Acting Market Development Directorate in May 2017 and Market Development Directoriate in May 2017.
+Mr. Barbulescu was appointed as Acting Market Development Director at Anadolu Efes Market Development Directorate in May 2017 and Market Development Director in October 2017.